simzero-oss/rom-js/README.md

 ### Building

 The node version of the module can be executed outside a web browser with a back-end JavaScript runtime environment (Node.js).
 The following command builds the node version of the module:

 ```console
 TARGET=node make all
 ```

-The web version of the module can be used in a web environment (see [cfd.xyz](http://cfd.xyz)).
+This repository includes examples for solving the ROM online stage with the node version.
+A web version of the module can be also built and used in a web environment (check [cfd.xyz](http://cfd.xyz)).
 The following command builds the web version of the module:

 ```console
 TARGET=web make all